intmus/inttheory/_03-triads-7chords-leadsheet/a1-triads.md

 ### Conclusions

-From the simple presentation of the above example, you should have realized that you cannot identify the inversion of the chord until you know the root.
-The simplest method for finding the root for any triad is to re-arrange the pitches until you have a triad that is stacked using only thirds.
-To be clear, this means no fourths, no sixths, and everything within a octave.
-You can even eliminate any duplicate pitches.
-Once you have this simplified arrangement of pitches, you can easily determine the root and quality of the chord using the method above.
+From the simple presentation of the above example, you should conclude that you cannot identify the inversion of the chord until you identify the root.
+The simplest method for finding the root of any triad is to re-arrange the pitches until you have a triad that is stacked using only intervals of a third.
+After eliminating duplicate pitches, there should be no fourths, no sixths, and everything within a octave.
+Once you have this simplified arrangement of pitches for the triad, you can easily determine the root and quality of the chord using the method above.

 For inversions, it is not necessary to know each interval within a triad, but instead, you only need to identify the chordal member in the bass.

 - Root position: 5/3
   - the root of the chord is in the bass
-  - The `5` and `3` refer to the simple intervals above the bass
+  - The `5` and `3` refer to the interval sizes above the bass
+  - In common usage, assumed to be the inversion if no inversion figure is present
-- First inversion: 6/3 (shortened to 6)
+- First inversion: 6/3
   - the 3rd of the chord is in the bass
   - The `6` and `3` refer to the simple intervals above the bass
+  - In common usage, this is typically abbreviated to <sup>6</sup> rather than <sup>6/3</sup>
 - Second inversion: 6/4
   - the 5th of the chord is in the bass- The `6` and `4` refer to the simple intervals above the bass